 I would like to acknowledge

-My teachers: Flint Sparks, Peg Syverson, Joan Halifax, Frank Ostaseski, and Francis Weller.
+My teachers: Flint Sparks, Peg Syverson, Joan Halifax, Frank Ostaseski, Francis Weller, and my ancestors with whom I strive to build an ongoing relationship of respect and wisdom.

-I also acknowledge that I live and work on the Indigenous lands of Turtle Island, the ancestral name for what now is called North America.
-More specifically, I acknowledge the Alabama-Coushatta, Caddo, Carrizo/Comecrudo, Coahuiltecan, Comanche, Kickapoo, Lipan Apache, Tonkawa and Ysleta Del Sur Pueblo, and all Indigenous People who have been and are part of the land now called Austin and Central Texas.
+I acknowledge that I live and work on the Indigenous lands of Turtle Island, the ancestral name for what now is called North America.
+More specifically, I acknowledge the Alabama-Coushatta, Caddo, Carrizo/Comecrudo, Coahuiltecan, Comanche, Kickapoo, Lipan Apache, Tonkawa and Ysleta Del Sur Pueblo, and all Indigenous People who have been and are now part of the beautiful place now called Austin and Central Texas.